Irvington Historic District (Indianapolis): Events

-Irvington Halloween Festival
+Historic Irvington Halloween Festival

 The Irvington Halloween Festival is a non-profit event founded in 1947 by the Irvington Community Council in an effort to bring together residents, neighborhood organizations, and businesses in Irvington for a celebration of heritage and community.
 The festival encompasses the week leading up to October 31, culminating in a street festival on the final Saturday.
 East Washington Street is closed through downtown Irvington to hold the street festival.
 Events include a 5 mi run, a pageant, musicians, contests, Halloween-themed movies, storytelling, ghost tours, live theater, roller derby, a haunted puppet show, and dozens of other events.

 Arts

 Irvington was the birthplace and home to the only historic art movement in Central Indiana named for a specific place, the Irvington Group.
 In the early 1900s, this group of artists lived, met, practiced and exhibited art in Irvington.
 Many of the artists' homes and studios remain standing throughout the community.

 The Irvington Lodge, Bona Thompson Memorial Library, and The Studio School & Gallery are public venues where arts are taught and displayed throughout the Irvington neighborhood.